 Real-time streaming in Power BI

-With Power BI real-time streaming, you can stream data and update dashboards in real-time.
-Any visual or dashboard that can be created in Power BI can also be created to display and update real-time data and visuals.
-The devices and sources of streaming data can be factory sensors, social media sources, service usage metrics, and anything else from which time-sensitive data can be collected or transmitted.
+Power BI with real-time streaming lets you stream data and update dashboards in real time.
+Any visual or dashboard created in Power BI can display and update real-time data and visuals.
+The devices and sources of streaming data can be factory sensors, social media sources, service usage metrics, or many other time-sensitive data collectors or transmitters.

 This article shows you how to set up real-time streaming dataset in Power BI.
-But before we get to that, it's important to understand the types of real-time datasets that are designed to display in tiles (and dashboards), and how those datasets differ.
+First, it's important to understand the types of real-time datasets that are designed to display in tiles (and dashboards), and how those datasets differ.

 Types of real-time datasets

 There are three types of real-time datasets, which are designed for display on real-time dashboards: